 - No signage displayed until the jury has left.

 - Business dress, avoid casual attire.

-- Invitation Only – You must have an invitation to attend.
+- Tickets Only – You must have a ticket to attend.
 Team names will be on a list for emergency use.

 PHOTOGRAPHY & VIDEOGRAPHY